tikal86/tikal86.github.io/_posts/2021-11-12-starting-with-elm.md

 for the corresponding file every time!
 </code></pre></figure>

-So apply the change that is posted later.
-Update the elm.json file to find your elm files.
+So apply the change that is posted later in the guide, update the elm.json file to find your elm files.

 {% highlight json %}
 "source-directories": [